Skip to Content

 A Bedtime Journal Is a Great Way to Wind Down and Relax Before Bed.

 Throughout the day, your mind gathers a lot of information and thoughts.
-A bedtime journal allows you to reflect on the day’s events in a positive way.
+A bedtime journal allows you to reflect on the day’s events positively.

 You can write your journal prompts in bed with pen and paper or on the computer.
 The most important thing is to keep it consistent so you don’t lose momentum.